ekwan/quiver/README.md

 By default, the program will replace any carbon-12 with carbon-13 and any oxygen-16 with oxygen-17, one at a time.
 Each isotopologue is then given a number 1, 2, 3, ...
 This facilitates the calculation of KIEs for natural abundance KIE experiments.
 See line 15 for an explanation.
 To request any other standard replacements of this type, alter line 20.
 It might be necessary to add atomic weight data to line 37 for any unusual elements.
+Additionally, it might be necessary to add the weights to the src/quiver.f file and recompile.

-The program can also calculate a
+The program can also calculate a "special isotopologue."
-"special isotopologue."
 For example, if you wanted to replace several hydrogens with deuteriums, you can do so on line 24.
 Set special to 1 to calculate a special isotopologue and indicate the replacements using the `specialIsotopes` array.
 In the case of the Claisen, I have included an example where hydrogens 7 and 8 have been replaced with deuterium.
 I predict an inverse KIE of 0.953 (uncorrected, but referenced to isotopologue 5).

 # Technical Details